Grahp/Steno-Glossary/README.md

 - A set of **keys**.
 A chord may consist of 0 **keys**, making it "empty".
   - TODO They may be a phonetic or orthographic sequence, such as a letter sequence or phoneme.
   - TODO Chords typically map to some part of a **translation**?
+  - TODO chords can also be shape based!

 Verb
 - The act of pressing down the set of **keys** that make up a chord on a **steno keyboard**.